clegault/dotfiles/README.md

 The following steps have not yet been automated:

-1. Sign into Dropbox and setup sync
-2. Sign into LastPass and setup plugins
+1. Sign into LastPass and setup plugins

 ---